algorandfoundation/docs/docs/get-details/algokit.md

 ## Templates

 The AlgoKit `init` sub-command allows a developer to instantly initialize a new project from a template.
-A default set of templates is provided by the AlgoKit CLI tool but any template can be used by passing the `--template-url` flag.
+A default set of templates is provided by the AlgoKit CLI tool, but any template can be used by passing the `--template-url` flag.

 Simply running
 ```sh
 $ algokit init
 ```

 Will take the developer through a set of prompts to initialize a new project.
-The developer can choose from a set of templates and the CLI tool will download the template and initialize a the project in a new directory.
+The developer can choose from a set of templates and the CLI tool will download the template and initialize the project in a new directory.

 # Utilities